For business owners who want AI working today

 I want to build a LinkedIn Post Generator Skill.

-Every run, read all files from the selected folder before doing anything.
+Every run, read all files from the Business and Brand/Voice subfolders before doing anything.
 Derive my audience, tone, banned phrases, and content angles from those files.
 Do not use memory from previous runs.

 Generate 7 LinkedIn posts.
 Every batch must include one educational how-to post.
 Derive the remaining pillars from my context files.
 No pillar repeats in a batch.